For 'A' Level, International Baccalaureate, Polytechnic and NUS High Students and Mid-Term Undergraduates:

 SS Scholars may get the opportunity to pursue postgraduate degrees immediately after their undergraduate studies.
 This sponsorship is, however, subject to approval and the scholar's fulfilment of certain criteria.

-No. SS Scholarships are offered for undergraduate studies at any of Singapore's local universities (NUS, NTU, SUTD, SMU, SIT) – including NUS's Global Engineering Programme and NTU's Renaissance Engineering Programme – or any established overseas universities (e.g. institutions in US, UK, France, Germany, Netherlands, China, Japan, Switzerland).
+No. SS Scholarships are offered for undergraduate studies at any of Singapore's local universities (NUS, NTU, SUTD, SMU, SIT) – including NUS's Global Engineering Programme and NTU's Renaissance Engineering Programme – or overseas universities (e.g. institutions in US, UK, France, Germany, Netherlands, China, Japan, Switzerland).

 For local undergraduates, the Scholarship covers maintenance allowance, tuition and compulsory fees, computer and book allowance, and hostel fees where applicable.
 Scholars may request for sponsorship of summer programs and exchange programs.